What’s the Difference Between Fine Lines and Wrinkles?

 “Fine lines are early signs of wrinkle formation,” says Dr. Houshmand, “They are tiny skin creases that usually occur in the most expressive areas of your face, like around the eyes, mouth and forehead.”
 If you furrow your brow, squint, or smile often, these repeated expressions with your face can cause creases or lines to appear over time.
 As you age, your skin’s natural elasticity decreases, and as a result, these lines in your skin may have a hard time bouncing back into position.

 Unlike fine lines, wrinkles are dependent on your age, and are often more noticeable than fine lines.
 “You can think of wrinkles as fine lines in the later stages of their life,” she says.
 An important thing to keep in mind is that fine lines can eventually become permanent and transition into a deeper, more obvious groove, like a wrinkle.
-Although everyone will get some sort of wrinkle formation on their skin eventually, there are certain measures you can take to lessen their appearance and help keep them at bay.
+Although everyone will get some sort of wrinkle formation on their skin eventually, there are certain measures you can take to lessen their appearance and help keep them at bay (keep reading to find out how).

 What Causes Fine Lines and Wrinkles?